Eradication of infectious diseases: Leprosy

 Since the introduction of multi-drug therapy in 1981, the prevalence of leprosy has been reduced by over 95%.
 The success of the treatment has prompted the WHO in 1991 to set a target of less than one case per 10,000 people (eliminate the disease as a public health risk), which was achieved in 2000.

 The elimination of transmission of leprosy is part of the WHO "Towards zero leprosy" strategy to be implemented until 2030.
 It aims to reduce transmission to zero in 120 countries and reduce the number of new cases to about 60,000 per year (from c.
 200,000 cases in 2019).
 These goals are supported by the Global Partnership for Zero Leprosy (GPZL) and the London Declaration on Neglected Tropical Diseases.
 However, a lack of understanding of the disease and its transmission, and the long incubation period of the M. leprae pathogen, have so far prevented the formulation of a full-scale eradication strategy.

 Eradicable diseases in animals

 Following rinderpest, many experts believe that ovine rinderpest, or peste des petits ruminants (PPR), is the next disease amenable to global eradication.
-PPR is a highly contagious viral disease of goats and sheep characterized by fever, painful sores in the mouth, tongue and feet, diarrhea, pneumonia and death, especially in young animals.
+PPR is a highly contagious viral disease of goats and sheep characterized by fever, painful sores in the mouth, tongue and feet, diarrhoea, pneumonia and death, especially in young animals.
 It is caused by a virus of the genus Morbillivirus that is related to rinderpest, measles and canine distemper.

 The World Organisation for Animal Health (WOAH) prioritises African swine fever, bovine tuberculosis, foot and mouth disease, and PPR.